michavie/mx-hackathon/README.md

 - Automatic smart contract verification on the [Explorer](https://explorer.multiversx.com)
 - Utilize AI for code analysis and auditing services

+## Business Case

+### The Problem

+Blockchain developers face complexities in smart contract management and deployment.
+Traditional methods are tedious, error-prone, and inefficient.

+### Target Market

+Spawnable targets both experienced blockchain developers and newcomers.
+From startups to established firms and independent developers, Spawnable is designed for anyone looking to simplify their blockchain workflow.

+### Market Landscape and Spawnable's Position

+While many tools cater to specific aspects of smart contract development, an all-encompassing solution is missing.
+Spawnable stands out by offering end-to-end automation, from GitHub integration to automatic deployments and intuitive UI generation.
+In a fragmented market, Spawnable emerges as a comprehensive, forward-looking solution.

 ## Hosted At

 The code found in this repository, including additional business logic and elements to faciliate a superb user experience, is hosted on [spawnable.io](https://spawnable.io).